Shilpa0612/school-app-backend/TEACHER_ASSIGNMENT_FIX.md

     },
     "action": "replaced_multiple",
     "replaced_count": 5,
-    "message": "Teacher New Teacher successfully assigned to teach Mathematics for this class (replaced 5 existing teachers)" }
+    "message": "Teacher New Teacher is now the only teacher for Mathematics in this class (deleted 5 other teachers)" }
 }
 ```